naiv9491/Scott_Vienneau_CSCI2270_FinalProject/README.md

 ------------
 Dependencies
 ------------
 Our program does use some functionality from C++ 11, so whatever compiler you are using must be able to recognize those functions calls.
 Depending on the IDE/Compiler, there are settings which can enable the compiler to recognize C++ 11.
+Also, the folder which contains the project must have the Landmarks.txt file or the program will not run correctly.

 -------------------
 System Requirements